-There are a number of reasons why a submitted place may not have been published, the most common being simply that we haven't gotten to it yet—we often receive more entries than we can quickly edit!
+There are a number of reasons why we may not have published your submission, the most common being simply that we haven't gotten to it yet—we often receive more entries than we can quickly edit!

-We do sometimes receive place contributions that are not a fit for the Atlas.
+We do sometimes receive submissions that are not a fit for Atlas Obscura.
 Reasons include:

 Common reasons for a photo not being used include: